teresa-m/training-material/topics/introduction/tutorials/galaxy-cite/tutorial.md

 ## Extracting Tool Citations from a Galaxy History

-Galaxy can provide a list of the tools used in your history using the following steps.
-You might find this helpful when writing up your methods, but it is also the quickest way to add all these tools to your references.
+Galaxy can all citations of the tools used in your history.
+You can directly extract them from your history.
+It is the quickest way to add all these tools to your references, and you might find this helpful when writing up your methods.

 > <hands-on-title>Extracting Tool Citations</hands-on-title>
 >